new Rabbit R1

 Our take

-The Rabbit R1 scores 45/100 โ€” the second-lowest DriftScore in our entire database โ€” and honestly, that's generous.
+The Rabbit R1 scores 45/100 โ€” the second-lowest DriftScore in our entire database โ€” and honestly, even that feels generous given the gap between its ambitious vision and underwhelming reality nearly two years after launch.

-Credit where due: no subscription fees, cute design, 100+ language translation, and the Rabbit Intern AI agent has improved with RabbitOS 2 updates.
-But the hardware has reached its ceiling โ€” no major updates are coming.
+Credit where it's due: no subscription fees ever, the Teenage Engineering design is genuinely adorable, 100+ language translation works acceptably, and the Rabbit Intern AI agent has noticeably improved with RabbitOS 2 updates since launch.
+But the hardware has reached its performance ceiling โ€” major updates aren't coming to this generation of silicon.

-At $199, it's never been lower and the "Wait for discount" red momentum signal suggests even that price is too high for what you get.
-Your smartphone does everything the R1 promises, faster and better.
+At $199, it's never been discounted and the "Wait for discount" red momentum signal suggests even that launch price is too high for what you actually get.
+Your existing smartphone does literally everything the R1 promises, faster and more reliably.

-Bottom line: Hard skip โ€” this is a $199 tech curiosity that belongs in a drawer.
-Wait for generation 2 or buy an Omi AI Wearable ($89) if you want a budget AI gadget.
+Bottom line: Hard skip โ€” this is a $199 tech curiosity that belongs in a museum of ambitious failures.
+Wait for generation 2, or buy an Omi AI Wearable at $89 if you want an affordable AI gadget that actually works.

 Pros & cons